LauOssorio/ImmunoReady/README.md

+Disclaimer: this repo was created for learning and teaching purposes in the context of a Data Science bootcamp.
+Results have not scientif value and code is not peer-reviewed.
+Do not use for research

 # ImmunoReady
 This repository provides a machine learning-based pipeline to predict the immunogenicity of peptides for use in **cancer vaccine development**.